 We look forward to your application.

-The course begins in late September and ends in early June.
-There are two twelve week semesters (Sep – Dec, Jan- Apr) with exams at the end of each module.
-Hand-in of the research project dissertation is in late May.
+The course begins in mid-September and ends by mid-June.
+There are two twelve week semesters (Sep – Dec, Jan- Apr) with exams taking place during exams week (semester based exam policy).
+Hand-in of the research project dissertation is in late May/ beginning of June.